 If you experience any of the above symptoms, there is a likelihood you are suffering from gum disease.
 Visit a top dentist near me for diagnosis and treatment.
 We are here for you if you are looking for periodontal disease treatment in Jamaica Plain, MA.

 Generally, gum disease is caused by plaque buildup.
 Plaque buildup happens because of poor oral hygiene.
 You can get rid of plaque buildup by brushing your teeth at least two times a day and flossing daily.
-Also, make sure to visit your dentist near me every six months for professional cleanings.
+Also, make sure to visit your dentist near you every six months for professional cleanings.

 If plaque is left for long on your teeth, it hardens under the gumline, causing tartar.
 Tartar is even tougher to remove.
 The more plaque and tartar remain on your teeth, the more they increase the risk of gingivitis before progressing to periodontal disease.